 - Agent and agentless monitoring

 OSSEC performs log analysis, file integrity checking, policy monitoring, rootkit detection, real-time alerting and active response.
-To check the operating systems and log formats that OSSEC supports, please visit their page.
+Check the operating systems and log formats that OSSEC supports.

 We will be using our SSD 1 Linux VPS Hosting plan for this tutorial.